Comedocarcinoma: Tissue

 Affected ducts have characteristic necrotic tissue which is composed of multiple, well-defined firm masses of dead cells.
 In most cases of comedocarcinomas (approximately 78%), mammograms will reveal micro-calcifications in the breast tissue due to the calcification of necrotic elements.
 Upon physical examination, the infected area can often be described as feeling hard and cord-like.
 Once excised, sustained pressure to the tumor will cause inspissated material—that is cheese-like in appearance (resembling comedones in acne) and similar in consistency to toothpaste—to ooze from the ducts.
 This cheesy appearance is as a direct result of the clogging of ducts with necrotic elements.

 Clinical Relevance

 Pathology

 Comedocarcinomas are known as the most aggressive form of intraductal carcinomas, although they are considered to be an early stage of breast cancer and are classified as noninvasive.

 Individuals diagnosed with comedo-type DCIS (comedocarcinoma) often have a higher chance of it developing into an invasive derivative—if left untreated, this chance is nearly 100%.
 These individuals are also at an increased risk of cancer recurrence, with this recurrence manifesting itself earlier than in other forms of DCIS.
 The prognosis for comedocarcinoma is usually favorable with treatment intervention (i.e. surgery, radiotherapy, or hormone therapy); leading to a lower risk of invasive carcinoma development.

-While it is uncommon for these tumors to evolve into invasive carcinomas, there have been a few reported incidents of such cases.